Choose a template

 A research analyst screens dozens of papers, notes, and research URLs before deciding what deserves close reading.
 Abstracts are not enough, but reading every source in full is slow.
 Rowvia.ai prepares a first-pass table with method, dataset, key finding, and limitations for triage.

 Upload PDF papers, DOCX files, Markdown notes, or add URLs.
-Rowvia extracts fields such as title, authors, year, venue, abstract, methodology, and findings into one row per source.
+Rowvia extracts fields such as title, authors, year, venue, abstract, methodology, and findings into one row per primary source by default, with related notes or links kept with that row when useful.

 A short walkthrough of uploading research sources, applying the scientific paper template, and reviewing the extracted literature-review fields in a table.